 Seated across from me in her lofted MacArthur Park studio on a swampy summer Sunday in late August, Isabelle Albuquerque wears a black ball cap emblazoned with the slogan: “When Attitude Becomes Form.”
-It might as well be the mantra for her rocket-fueled sculpture practice, which only began in earnest a year ago, but will be the subject of a solo debut, Sextet, now open at downtown’s ascendant Nicodim Gallery.
+It might as well be the mantra for her rocket-fueled sculpture practice, which only began in earnest a year ago, but will be the subject of a solo debut, Sextet, open through October 17 at downtown’s ascendant Nicodim Gallery.
 Drawn from a new body of work titled Orgy for 10 People in One Body, the highly personal and poetic figures first came into existence last summer, at the tail end of “the most sexual year of my life,” Albuquerque says with a giddy laugh.
 “It was crazy, even if most of it was just in my head, but it was a very healing time.”

 The 38-year-old artist, musician, and performer made her first foray into sculpture three years ago—mainly rough hewn plaster bodies and phalluses whose heads she cut off, a reaction in part to the results of the 2016 election—while she and partner Jon Ray were working on a monograph with the award-winning artist/filmmaker Arthur Jafa, who shot their band Hecuba’s first music video over a decade ago and cast Albuquerque as a subject of his acclaimed 2019 film, The White Album, a 40-minute meditation on whiteness in the age of Trump.